FAQs

 How is therapy adapted for teenagers' unique needs?

-Therapeutic approaches are tailored to resonate with teenagers, incorporating their interests, preferences, and technology, fostering engagement and connection.
+Therapists tailor their approach to resonate with teenagers, incorporating their interests, preferences, and, where appropriate, technology to support engagement and connection.

 Are therapy sessions confidential for teenagers?